Multiple Sub-Nyquist Sampling Encoding: Overview

-Japan began broadcasting wideband analog HDTV signals in December 1988, initially with an aspect ratio of 2:1.
-The Sony HDVS high-definition video system supported the MUSE system.
+Japan began broadcasting wideband analogue HDTV signals in December 1988, initially with an aspect ratio of 2:1.
+The Sony HDVS high-definition video system was used to create content for the MUSE system, but didn't record MUSE signals.
+It recorded Hi-Vision signals which are uncompressed.

 By the time of its commercial launch in 1991, digital HDTV was already under development in the United States.
-Hi-Vision was mainly broadcast by NHK through their BShi satellite TV channel.
+Hi-Vision MUSE was mainly broadcast by NHK through their BShi satellite TV channel, although other channels such as WOWOW, TV Asahi, Fuji Television, TBS Television, Nippon Television, and TV Tokyo also broadcast in MUSE.